Skip to main content

 Our guidance on privacy in the product design lifecycle includes more detail on considerations for each phase of a product lifecycle.

 If your product is aimed at children or likely to be accessed by them, your IoT product’s settings must be set to ‘high privacy’ by default.
 You should collect and retain only the minimum personal information you need to provide the elements of your IoT product.
-You should refer to the Children’s code for a full list of what to consider
+You should refer to the Children’s code for a full list of what to consider.

 Further reading – ICO guidance

-Data protection by design and default
+Data protection by design and by default